teodoriu/laracasts-downloader/index.md

 - `docker build -t image-name .`
 - `docker run -d -v /host-path:/container-path-in-config.ini image-name` and the path should be absolute

+## Downloading specific series or lessons
+- You can use series and lessons names
+- You can use series and lessons slugs (preferred because there are some custom slugs too)
+- You can download multiples series/lessons

+### Commands to download series
+    php start.php -s "Series name example" -s "series-slug-example" php start.php --series-name "Series name example" -series-name "series-slug-example"

+### Command to download lessons
+    php start.php -l "Lesson name example" -l "lesson-slug-example" php start.php --lesson-name "Lessons name example" --lesson-name "lesson-slug-example"

 ## Troubleshooting
 If you have a `cURL error 60: SSL certificate problem: self signed certificate in certificate chain` do this: